 - Steak Roll-Ups by Cindy’s Recipes and Writings

 - Stuffed Mini Peppers by Magical Ingredients

 - Waffled Yorkshire Pudding Pizza Bites by A Kitchen Hoor’s Adventures

 - 1 cup 4 ounces shredded Swiss cheese

 - 3/4 cup diced fully cooked ham

 - In a bowl, beat cream cheese and mustard until smooth.
-Gently stir in the Swiss cheese, ham and 1/4 cup chives.
+Stir in the Swiss cheese, ham, and onions.
 Spread 1 tablespoon mixture over each bread slice.
 Place on an ungreased baking sheet.

-- Bake at 350° for 12-15 minutes or until lightly browned.
-Sprinkle with remaining chives.
+- Bake for 12-15 minutes or until lightly browned.
+Sprinkle with parsley before serving.
 Serve warm or at room temperature.